 Comment Reference Reference chapter, page, paragraph Commented extract Reason for proposed change Proposed amendment Remarks since 1993.
 The Technical Follow-Up (TFU) No. 27.23.51.004 was opened in 1993 regarding the problem and closed on 1996.
 The problem found was "Fatigue rupture of soldering" and the improvement made was "New electronic module" Another TFU 27.23.00.004was opened in 2000 with the same problem of "Rupture of soldering" and closed in 2014 with the improvement made was "Electronic board process" which was available since 2002.
 The Airbus informed that the installed RTLU on PK-AXC has been improved with both Technical Follow-ups (TFUs).
-LIM 1(2) (SYS) problem that were issued since 1993.
-The TFU No. 27.23.51.004 was opened in 1993 regarding the problem " Fatigue rupture of soldering and closed on 1996.
+In 1(2) (2YS) problem that were issued since 1936.
+The TFU No. 27.23.51.004 was opened in 1993 regarding the problem a Faligue rupture of soldering and closed on 1996.
 The improvement made was "New electronic module".
-Another TFU (27.23.00.004) was opened in 2000 with the same problem of "Rupture of soldering" and closed in 2014 with the improvement made was of the "Electronic board process" which was available since 2002.
-The third TFU (n° 27.23.00.007) "Mechanical stop failure" opened in January 2015 doesn't apply to this aircraft.
-The Airbus informed that the installed RTLU on PK-AXC has had been improved with both Technical Follow-ups (TFUs).
-64 Standard operating procedures1.17.3.8 Pages 72-73 Pages 72-73 The report does not indicate the operator's SOP 4.10.3.4 flight tolerance deviation in cruise: " When flight tolerances are exceeded without initiation of an appropriate correction, the PM shall notify the PF using the specific calls: - "Speed: for excursions +/-10 kt or M0.02 -"Altitude: for excursions +/- 100 ft.
+Another TFU (27.23.00.004) was opened in 2000 with the same problem of "Rupture of soldering" and closed in 2014 with the improvement in a second to soldering and closed in 2014 with the improvement was available since 2002.
+The third TFU (n.
+27.22.00.007) Mechanical stop latiture opening in aprilary 2015 doesn't poly to this scraft.
+The Airbus informed that the installed RTLU on PK-AXC has his been improved with both Technical Follow-ups (TFUs).
+64 Standard operating procedures1, 17.3.8 Pages 72-73 Pages 72-73 The report does not indicate the operator's SOP 4.10.3.4 flight tolerance deviation in cruise: " When flight tolerances are exceeded without initiation of an appropriate correction, the PM shall notify the PF using the specific calls: - "Speed: for excursions +/-10 kt or M0.02 -"Altitude: for excursions +/- 100 ft.
 The BEA proposes to add the speed and altitude deviation callouts to the paragraph.
-Accepted with rewording 65 Rudder deflection (1.18.3), page 84, complete paragraph Complete paragraph. information given during March 2015 meeting has been updated (cf. document "QZ8501 - Rudder movement, Reference: 420-1139/15, Issue 01").
-However please note that this document ("QZ8501 - Rudder movement, Reference: 420-1139/15, Issue 01") is considered as an Airbus/Thales confidential design, meaning that it is provided has a help to the KNKT to understand the phenomenon, but it has not to be given to a third party nor to be put in a public report.
-When the 26VAC C/Bs of both FAC were pulled, the loss of the 26VAC was detected by the FAC monitoring.
-However the FAC logic associated to the computation time and rudder movement inertia created a rudder movement of about 2°.
+Accepted with rewording 65 Rudder deflection (1.18.3), page 84, complete paragraph Complete paragraph. information given during March 2015 meeting has been updated (cf. document "02/8501 - Rudder movement, Reference: 420-1139/15, Issue 01").
+However please note that this document ("02/8501 - Rudder movement, Reference: 420-1139/15, Issue 01") is considered as an Airbus/Thales confidential design, meaning that it is provided has a help to the KNKT to understand the phenomenon, but it has not to be given to a third party nor to be put in a public report.
+When the 26VAC CRs of both FAC were pulled, the loss of the 26VAC was detacted by the FAC monitoring.
+However the FAC logic associated to the computation time and rudder movement metha created a rudder movement of about 2°.
 As both FAC were unavailable this rudder movement was not automatically compensated.
 Accepted 66 Analysis (2), page 88, 2 nd paragraph Furthermore, the records also showed that the interval of the malfunctions became shorter in the last 3 months even though maintenance actions had been performed since the first malfunction was identified in January 2014.
-This statement is ambiguous and could lead the reader to understand that despite the maintenance actions that were correctly performed, the the interval of the malfunctions became shorter in the last 3 months and that Proposal rejected
+This statement is ambiguous and could lead the reader to understand that despite the maintenance actions that were correctly performed, the malfunctions re-appeared more often.
+Furthermore, the records also showed that the interval of the malfunctions became shorter in the last 3 months and that the control of the malfunction had been performed since the first malfunction was identified in January 2014.
+Proposal rejected